 - Place four bricks in a square to support the roasting tin

-- Place two tablespoons of sawdust in the bottom of the roasting tin
+- Place two tablespoons of sawdust in the bottom of the roasting tin, over the heat source below (your tins)

 - Put your fish or meat on the grill rack, skin side down if they are fillets